Has a collection account from General Service Bureau shown up on your credit report?

 If so, you’ll need to make it your mission to deal with whatever it is they’re claiming you owe.

-While it is possible the debt isn’t legitimate – either because it’s been paid in the past or it’s a case of mistaken identity – the burden will be on you to prove your point.
+While it is possible the debt isn’t legitimate the burden will be on you to prove your point.

-What’s more, General Service Bureau appears to provide collection services primarily for the healthcare field.
+What’s more, they appear to provide collection services primarily for the healthcare field.